MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/b/bitmap.md

 One word.

 Don't use generically to refer to any graphic.
-Use *illustration*, *figure*, *picture*, or a similar term instead.
+Use *illustration, figure, picture,* or a similar term instead.